erichoracek/Publishable/README.md

-For properties annotated with the `@ObservationPublished @ObservationIgnored` macro, the `@ObservationPublished`  macro synthesizes the same getter/setter/etc. as `@ObservationTracked`, but with additional calls to publish updates to the associated `publisher.property` `Publisher.
+For properties annotated with the `@ObservationPublished @ObservationIgnored` macro, the `@ObservationPublished`  macro synthesizes the same getter/setter/etc. as `@ObservationTracked`, but with additional calls to publish updates to the associated `publisher.property` `Publisher`.

 ## Installation